Juliankimmm/PDF-Project-/README.md

 Download your newly modified PDF document!

 # Getting Started
-Prerequisites
-Make sure you have a modern web browser that supports all the fantastic features we've packed into this toolkit.
+Prerequisites: Make sure you have a modern web browser that supports all the fantastic features we've packed into this toolkit.

 # Contributing
 Got cool ideas?
 Found a bug?
 We welcome contributions and feedback!
 Open an issue or submit a pull request – let's make this toolkit even better together.